NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 ### Interpolate to one pressure level

-PyNGL (Python NCL Graphics Library) is a python interface to the same core graphics as NCL (NCAR Command Language) for visualization and data processing.
+PyNGL (Python NCL Graphics Library) is a python interface with the same core graphics as NCL (NCAR Command Language) for visualization and data processing.

 PyNIO (Python Interface for Geoscientific Data Input/Output) is a python package that allows read and/or write access to a variety of data formats using an interface modeled on netCDF.

-Note: These PyNGL & PyNIO libraries are still under developpement and therefore not yet fully operational (i.e., not all the functionalities were implemented).
+Note: These PyNGL & PyNIO libraries are still under development and therefore not yet fully operational (i.e., not all the functionalities were implemented).

 In this section we are going to use [Ngl.vinth2p](https://www.pyngl.ucar.edu/Functions/Ngl.vinth2p.shtml).